AnggaR96s/Reforestation/README.md

-## Do you want a brief explanation of what an acorn is?
-In a nutshell, it's an oak tree.
+## I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.